 Today, large employers use applicant tracking software (ATS) programs for initial applicant screenings.
 ATS allows employers and recruiters to screen, rank, and filter resumes/CVs, making it useful for finding matches between openings and applicants.
 Employers use ATS programs to maintain a database of applicant and job information.
 Here are some tips to make sure your resume isn’t blocked by an ATS:

-Don’t take our word for it, hear from the experts at Idaho Next Steps Coaching, LLC by watching the recorded webinar they hosted for ASNT in January 2020.
+Don’t take our word for it, hear from the experts at Idaho Next Steps Coaching, LLC by watching the recorded webinar they hosted for ASNT.
 You’ll learn about Application Tracking Systems (ATS), how to understand what works and doesn’t work for your cover letter, how to tell your professional story in two pages or less, and that cover letters are still a thing!Watch Now